dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 Services
 --------

 As with configuration options (see above), snapctl sub-commands for managing services are the same as those used by the snap command.
-See `Services and daemons </t/services-and-daemons/12601>`__ for further details.
+See :ref:`services-and-daemons` for further details.

 To query the startup and running state of a service, for example, use ``snapctl services <service-name>``: